ImVexed/NotLiteCode/README.md

 ## How is state handled?
 NLC creates a unique instance for every client allowing you to keep stateful data alongside their functions in the `SharedClass`.

+## How is concurrency handled?
+As of 1.4 NLC's networking core is now asynchronous and will invoke calls in a new Task once the data is received.
+Thus any synchronization must either be ensured in the client invoking the methods or inside the SharedClass functions themselves.

 ## Sample Implementation
 ### Server Code:
 SharedClass.cs